 EVALUATION: The better of your grade from two alternative weightings (the latter to encourage improvement if you get off to a slow start).
-The exams are cumulative in coverage.
+The final exam will be cumulative in coverage (albeit with greater weight to the later material).

 Alt 1 Alt 2

-First exam 50% 40%
+First exam 30% 20%

+Second exam 30% 30%

-Final exam 50% 60%
+Final exam 40% 50%